gimlet-io/gimlet-documentation/src/pages/blog/vercel-vs-kubernetes.md

     ```
   {% /list %}
 {% /table %}
+{% /wide %}

 Since accessing the application has the same end-user experience, and the configuration need is not more than a few more lines, no points given in this round.

-Adding your custom domain require adding DNS records on both platforms.
+Adding your custom domain requires adding DNS records on both platforms.
 The main complexity there is editing DNS records, so again, no points given in this round.

 Vercel: 🏀 🏀 - Kubernetes: 🚫

 ## Preview deploys
+{% wide color="bg-neutral-100 dark:bg-neutral-700" width=60 %}
 {% table %}
 *
 * **Vercel**